aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 # Extensions to the ACME Protocol: The "directory" Resource

-An ACME server which wishes to provide renewal information **MUST** include a new field, "renewalInfo", in its directory object.
+An ACME server which wishes to provide renewal information **MUST** include a new field, `renewalInfo`, in its directory object.

 Field         | URL in Value
 --------------|-------------
 renewalInfo   | Renewal info

-An ACME server which wishes to provide renewal information **MUST** include a new field, "renewalInfo", in finalized Order objects.

-renewalInfo (optional, string): A URL for renewal information for the certificate that has been issued in response to this order.

 ~~~ json
 HTTP/1.1 200 OK